 Often your doctor will have an idea if the healthcare you need is likely to require this extra step.
 However, since your doctor cannot possibly keep up with all the plan details for all their patients, it’s a good idea for you to look out for these possible scenarios.
 Asking your insurer and your doctor if a prior authorization is necessary is always a good idea.

 So what does all this mean for my care?

 An approved pre-authorization is not a guarantee of payment, but it is a good indication of your health plan’s intentions to pay for the service or medication.
 As well, if you do have an approved preauthorization, your insurance is not promising that they will pay 100% of the costs.
 You are still responsible for your share of the cost, as you would any service or medication, including any co-payments or coinsurance set forth by your health plan’s design.

 Something to consider is that pre-authorizations are only valid for a specific amount of time and may require periodic renewal.
 For medications or ongoing treatments, the renewals work the same

 way that the initial prior authorization process.
-Often, health plans are looking for information that the medication or treatment was helpful for your condition.
+Often, for renewals, health plans are looking for information that the medication or treatment was helpful for your condition.
 If you received prior authorization for a test or service but do not schedule it during the timeframe the insurance company allowed, then your doctor’s office will need to resubmit to ask for approval once more.